lazycli/ai-sdk-rs/README.md

 println!("Comming Soon ...")
 ```

+- For more on prompts see [Prompt Templates](https://github.com/lazyai/ai-sdk-rs/tree/main/prompts/README.md)

 ## Contribution Guidelines

 We welcome contributions from the community!
 Whether you're fixing a bug, adding a feature, or improving documentation, your help is appreciated.